Blueprint Components and Configuration

 type: rest

-• type: Specifies the connector type as rest for RESTful API calls.
+• type: Specifies the type of connector, such as rest.

-• base_url: The root endpoint for all API requests.
+• base_url: The base endpoint for API requests.

 3. Configure Variable Metadata